moazzam-49/My_Portfolio/README.md

 /* Home
 --------------------------------------------------

-I Am <span class="home__name">Maheshwari</span><br>
+I Am <span class="home__name">Moazzam</span><br>
 Full Stack<br>
  Developer

-Hi, I'm Maheshwari Rajabhau Surwase, doing B.Tech graduation in Computer Science and Engineering.
+Hi, I'm Moazzam Chaudhari, doing B.Tech graduation in Electronics and telecommunication Engineering.
 As a full-stack web developer, I specialize in creating dynamic and user-friendly web applications.
 I'm passionate about staying updated with the latest technologies and solving complex challenges.
 Nice to meet you all!

 Hire Me